 Students will have online access to weekly schedules that include academic event, date, time, location and uniform.
 Uniform will change throughout the year.

-Class schedules become routine: Typical week is 4 days in seminar and 1 Reading/Writing/Research day.
-Army Heritage & Education Center begins its monthly evening Perspectives in Military History - for students, families, neighbors
+USAWC Class schedules become routine: Typical week is 4 days in seminar and 1 Reading/Writing/Research day; this week RWR day is Aug.
+26.

 Families adjust to the USAWC academic philosophy.
 For every 3 contact hours in seminar, expect 9 hours reading & preparing.
-On Aug 26, students will receive a Special Programs Brief, introducing unique academic courses and activities.
+RWR day this week is Friday, Sep.
+4.

 Softball begins: team-building seminar-based softball games scheduled in September welcome friends and family, at Thorpe Field between Root Hall and Young Hall family residences.

 Labor Day Holiday observed, Sep 7 – Theory of War and Strategy Course begins Sep 9. – and, the Special Programs Brief on Sept.
 9 will introduce unique academic courses and activities, e.g., special electives like the Eisenhower Speaking program, the National Security Policy Program, and the Advanced Strategic Art Program, among others (see ACADEMIC for more info)